-Normal body temperature is usually between 36 and 36.8 degrees Celsius.
+Normal body temperature is different for everyone.
+It changes as you get older and also during the day, but is usually between 36 and 36.8 degrees Celsius.

 A high temperature or fever is when your body temperature is 38 degrees Celsius or higher.
 It can be a sign that you are unwell.
 It usually means you have an infection, such as a cold.
-But it can also be due to more serious infections, such as COVID-19 (coronavirus).
+But it can also be a sign of something more serious.
+For example, a cold, flu or COVID-19 (coronavirus).

 A fever is usually caused by your body fighting a viral or bacterial infection.
 It usually lasts around 3 to 5 days.
 Most people recover from a mild fever with self-care at home.